 ⇒ After exiting the springs, the water flows down the Kaikaitahuna River, into Lake Rotorua and then to Lake Rotoiti.
 After that it goes over Okere Falls and into the Kaituna River.
 It finally enters the Pacific Ocean right nearby Maketu.

 Once all finished up at the main spring, continue along the pathway to the second spring of Kauaenui, or the Dancing Sands Spring.

 It is known as the dancing sands spring because if you look closely enough you will see the sand on the bottom moving all around due to the water below pushing it up.
 This in turn makes it seem like the sand is dancing to an extent due to the constant water flow from underneath.

 It is then time to continue the walk around Hamurana as you pass over a couple small bridges and take in some absolutely beautiful views of the crystal clear Te Kaikaitahuna River right nearby.

 The river surrounded by the immense greenery is one incredible landscape to enjoy.

 Soon enough you will be all done with the Hamurana Springs Walk and will be right back at the starting point, where you can then head off to your next destination in the area….

 7) Other Rotorua Activities

 If visiting Hamurana Springs, odds are you will want to visit other attractions nearby to fill up your day.
-I put together a list of the 12 Best Rotorua Activities if you want to learn more about some options.
+I put together a list of the top things to do in Rotorua if you want to learn more about some options.